Ah well, it's been an absolute blast. Thanks to anyone who voted for me and best of luck to Panos, Sarah and Mike.

 University of York, Department of Chemistry, 2003-present.

-What gives the biggest adrenalin rush, the greatest thrill? ……without a doubt, realising you’re the first person, in the world, to see or understand something.
+Favourite thing to do in science What gives the biggest adrenalin rush, the greatest thrill? ……without a doubt, realising you’re the first person, in the world, to see or understand something.
 I can only compare it to skiing off the side of a mountain strapped to a big parachute, scary and exciting at the same time.

 I don’t like secrets.
 The hidden mechanisms of how things work are irritating secrets, I have to know the answers to what, why, when, where, how and who.
 It was a TV series by David Attenborough, called ‘Life on Earth’, when I was about 10 or 11 years old and my excellent first year Biology teacher, Dr Pearson, that sparked my interest in Biology.
 At school I was a bit lazy, didn’t get great grades, but squeeked a place at University to study Biochemistry and Microbiology.
 After Uni the music business beckoned.
 As I had no musical talent and a desire to be rich, I unsuccessfully tried to be the next Richard Branson.
 A very good friend (also a scientist) did have talent and was in a successful band, so I still had fantastic ‘musical’ experiences.
 Eventually, I got a job at a pensions and investment company, but gave up ‘High Finance’ very happily at the age of 27 and paid for myself to do a Masters Degree at the University of Newcastle; I got a great PhD position there too.